 - Windshield wipers: Vehicles must be equipped with windshield wipers in good working conditions.
 Cracks which prevent wipers from operating correctly may be illegal.

 - Windshield insurance: Maximum deductible with comprehensive insurance is $250.
+Find if your insurance company can pay for windshield repairs.

 Federal cracked windshield regulations

-Federal regulations require drivers to have a clear vision of the road.
-Windshield cracks or chips smaller than ¾-inch in diameter are permitted if they are not located within 3″ of another crack.
+Federal regulations specify that drivers need to have a clear vision of the road.
+Windshield cracks or chips smaller than ¾-inch in diameter are permitted, but they must be at least 3 inches away from another crack.

-Any cracks or chips or other damage which can potentially obstruct clear view of the road must not be within critical vision area, defined as area directly above the steering wheel, two inches from the top and one inch from sides.
+All cracks, or chips, or other damage which can potentially obstruct clear view of the road must not be within critical vision area, defined as area directly above the steering wheel, two inches from the top and one inch from sides.